 We were pretty much all over them in the second half with the extra man, got one back from a Leadbeater header, and should of equalised just after when Ashby (I think) missed a very good chance from close in.
 We finally did pull level when sub Andy Spencer set up Elmesy in the 87th minute, but unbeliveably they went down the other end and snatched an unlikely winner.
 Elmes got sent off for swinging at a defender, but it was already too late and we'd lost in very depressing circumstances.

-We've slipped another place to , which makes Tuesday's game at The Grove against extremely important.
+We've slipped another place to 20th in the table , which makes Tuesday's game at The Grove against Ilkeston extremely important.
 They're currently bottom having scored even fewer than us, but they did beat fellow strugglers Folkestone yesterday so it's not going to be easy.

 Match Report from DJ